 You practice dentistry because you enjoy helping patients.
 At the same time, you went into business to make a profit.
 What happens when you discover that a trusted employee is stealing your profits?

 Think it cannot happen to you?
 Think again…no one is immune!
-In this article you will learn to recognize the profiles and modus operandi of embezzlers, safeguards you can implement to protect your practice from being an easy target, as well as what to do if you discover that you are a victim of embezzlement.
+In this article, you will learn to recognize the profiles and modus operandi of embezzlers, safeguards you can implement to protect your practice from being an easy target, as well as what to do if you discover that you are a victim of embezzlement.

 WHAT DOES EMBEZZLEMENT COST?

 You have invested a substantial amount of time and money in equipment and operations, and are responsible for the essential policies and procedures necessary to operate and control a viable business.
-Unfortunately, your caring and trusting personality, which is a necessity for being a good practitioner, as well as the lack of business training received during dental school, internship and residency programs does not properly prepare you to handle all the associated business tasks of the job.
+Unfortunately, your caring and trusting personality, which is a necessity for being a good practitioner, as well as the lack of business training received during dental school, internship, and residency programs do not properly prepare you to handle all the associated business tasks of the job.
 These factors place you and your practice at a much greater risk to experience embezzlement at some point during the life of the practice.
 Fraud and embezzlement in healthcare practices are increasing at an alarming rate.

 WHY ARE HEALTHCARE PRACTICES PARTICULARLY SUSCEPTIBLE TO EMBEZZLEMENT?